 Both H-REIT and HBT are externally managed by the H-REIT Manager and the HBT Trustee-Manager (collectively, the "Managers") respectively.
 Accordingly, both H-REIT and HBT do not have personnel of their own.
 The H-REIT Manager and the HBT Trustee-Manager employ experienced and well-qualified management staff to run the day-to-day operations of H-REIT and HBT.
 The Directors and employees of the H-REIT Manager and HBT Trustee-Manager are remunerated by the H-REIT Manager and HBT Trustee-Manager and not by H-REIT, HBT or CDLHT.

 This report sets out the corporate governance practices of both the Managers as they have adopted a similar set of corporate governance practices, with specific reference to the principles and guidelines of the Code of Corporate Governance 2012 ("2012 Code").
+The Managers have also taken note of the updated principles and guidelines in the revised Code of Corporate Governance 2018 ("2018 Code"), and where the Managers' practices are already aligned with the new provisions under the 2018 Code, these are highlighted within this report.
 Where there are differences in practice from the principles and guidelines under the 2012 Code, the Managers' position in respect of the same is also explained in this report.